 Today, we'll dive into the foundations of business process design from the ground up.
-Whether you are a beginner or a seasoned professional, this article will help you understand the basics of the business design process and provide some of the crucial steps in creating an effective process.
-Note: for an even more thorough discussion of process planning and design, check out our free BPM Guide.
+Whether you are a beginner or a seasoned professional, this article will help you understand the basics of the business design process and provide some of the crucial steps in creating an effective strategy.
+Note: Check out our free BPM Guide for an even more thorough discussion of process planning and design.
 If you're looking for how to build a process with Integrify specifically, you can visit Creating a New Process with Integrify.

 Business Process Design Benefits

-Having properly designed business processes in place is the key to efficiency, scalability, and competitiveness.
-While working on either designing a process from the ground up or re-engineering an existing process, consider the following:
+Properly designed business processes are the key to efficiency, scalability, and competitiveness.
+While working on either developing a process from the ground up or re-engineering an existing process, consider the following:

 - Standardization helps in achieving consistency by benchmarking best practices across the organization.

-- Automating repetitive tasks to allow your employees to contribute in more meaningful, value-added ways that improve loyalty, engagement, and job satisfaction.
+- It automates repetitive tasks to allow your employees to contribute more meaningful, value-added ways that improve loyalty, engagement, and job satisfaction.

 Business Process Design Example: The Pizza Shop Analogy

 For one process design example, consider a pizza shop.
-It's made up of a group of functions represented in a hierarchical map, from the top down.
-This map will consist of all the functions needed to run this fast-food chain, such as production, hiring, marketing, supply chain, etc. Each function is decomposed into the high-level processes that make up that function, then each of these high-level processes can be decomposed into more granular ones.
+It comprises a group of functions represented in a hierarchical map from the top down.
+This map will include all the tasks needed to run this fast-food chain, such as production, hiring, marketing, supply chain, etc. Each function is decomposed into the high-level processes that make up that function, then each of these high-level processes can be decomposed into more granular ones.

-The production process could be divided into simpler sub-processes such as preparing the dough, the sauce, cutting and placing the toppings, and finally baking the pizza and packing it.
-Even preparing the dough could be divided into even more granular steps, that includes all the ingredients needed, ideal storage conditions, etc. This exercise is repeated until reaching the lowest level of processes, or activities, to get a finalized and detailed process map of all the company’s processes.
+The production process could be divided into simpler sub-processes, such as preparing the dough and the sauce, cutting and placing the toppings, and baking and packing the pizza.
+Preparing the dough could be divided into even more granular steps, including all the ingredients needed, ideal storage conditions, etc. This exercise is repeated until reaching the lowest level of processes or activities to get a finalized and detailed process map of all the company's operations.

 Business Process Analysis: Laying the Foundation

-A strong foundation is a key to your hard work not crumbling down once you’re almost at the finish line.
+A strong foundation is the key to your hard work, not crumbling down once you're almost at the finish line.
 Here are some cornerstones for your business process analysis:

 - Establish and document the process hierarchy by walking through the system from the top down, as mentioned in the pizza chain process design example above.

-- Break down the organization’s functions and activities into more and more granular processes, until the most basic steps along the chain are reached.
-This will help in identifying opportunities for improvement, isolating the root causes.
+- Break down the organization's functions and activities into more and more granular processes until the essential steps along the chain are reached.
+This will help identify improvement opportunities and isolate the root causes.

-- Start the analysis one granular process at a time to achieve a high level of effectiveness and efficiency.
-Identify areas to optimize and potential issues in the process including redundancies, risky hand-offs, tribal knowledge,
+- Start the analysis one granular process at a time to achieve high effectiveness and efficiency.
+Identify areas to optimize and potential issues in the process, including redundancies, risky hand-offs, tribal knowledge,

 - Develop a RACI (Responsibility, Accountability, Consulted, Informed) chart for each process task.
-Basically, who is performing the task, who is approving the task was done correctly, who else has some involvement with the task, and who needs to know when the task is complete.
+Who is performing the job, who is approving the job was done correctly, who else has some involvement with the job, and who needs to know when the task is complete?

-Keep in mind that no changes should be implemented until you've worked your way back up to the highest level of processes as changes to one granular process may impact others.
+Remember that no changes should be implemented until you've worked your way back up to the highest level of processes, as changes to one granular process may impact others.

-It might seem exorbitant to do each of the steps for a single process as opposed to the organizational approach, but employing this procedure even in single processes, and especially so for beginners or small businesses, is important.
-It will propel you from a narrow approach to a comprehensive approach, addressing the process as an important link in a chain, rather than a series of empty ultra-divided parts.
-When working on one process, it’s easy to focus on just that one and disregard others, but not recognizing the connection between the parts could cause the process to fall short of effectiveness, efficiency, or both.
+It might seem absurd to do each step for a single process instead of the organizational approach.
+Still, it is essential to employ this procedure even in single operations, especially for beginners or small businesses.
+It will propel you from a narrow path to a comprehensive approach, addressing the process as a critical link in a chain rather than a series of empty ultra-divided parts.
+When working on one strategy, focusing on just one and disregarding others is easy.
+Not recognizing the connection between the elements could cause the process to fall short of effectiveness, efficiency, or both.

-There isn't a better industry than manufacturing when it comes to defining, refining, and executing their processes.
-An important tool methodology used in manufacturing is Six Sigma, one of the most effective process improvement methodologies, with the clear goal of reducing variation in a process.
-A cornerstone technique of the Six Sigma methodology is DMAIC – an acronym for define, measure, analyze, improve, control.
+There isn't a better industry than manufacturing when defining, refining, and executing its processes.
+A vital tool methodology used in manufacturing is Six Sigma, one of the most effective process improvement methodologies, with the explicit goal of reducing variation in a process.
+A cornerstone technique of the Six Sigma methodology is DMAIC – an acronym for define, measure, analyze, improve, and control.
 In Six Sigma, defining is the most critical step, the first step, and usually the most time-consuming one.
-A project’s success hinges on defining the problem correctly, which includes identifying why we are establishing the process.
-Does it add value, or could we do without it; who will the customers be for this process, both internal and external?
+A project's success hinges on defining the problem correctly, which includes identifying why we are establishing the process.
+Does it add value, or could we do without it; who will the customers be for this internal and external process?
 Defining the problem makes or breaks the process.

 - Define and document the requirements that must be delivered.

-- Identify and document your stakeholders - regulators, other functions in your organization (Human resources, IT, operations, sales, purchasing, etc.), actual end customers.
+- Identify and document your stakeholders - regulators, other organizational functions (Human resources, IT, operations, sales, purchasing, etc.), and end customers.

-- Work through each of the previously defined requirements, focusing on the minute details of the form it should be delivered in, and how to deliver on those requirements from there on together with your customers.
+- Work through the previously defined requirements, focusing on the minute details of the form it should be delivered in and how to deliver on those requirements from there on with your customers.

-It is perfectly reasonable (and perhaps beneficial) to challenge some of the requirements.
-Make it a habit to ask the question "Does this step add value?" to avoid unnecessary costs, processes, and downright resource waste.
-For instance, in our previous business process design example of the pizzeria, a survey of our fictional customers showed that they’d prefer an efficient pizza delivery process that maintains the quality of the product, and delivers it within 30 minutes of ordering.
-By analyzing this data, in addition to the number of potential customers in the area, along with other factors, it would help us in identifying how many delivery vehicles would be needed, location of the store, delivery policy, and routes, etc.
+Challenging some of the requirements is perfectly reasonable (and perhaps beneficial). , Ask, "Does this step add value?" to avoid unnecessary costs, processes, and downright resource waste.
+For instance, in our previous business process design example of the pizzeria, a survey of our fictional customers showed that they'd prefer an efficient pizza delivery process that maintains the quality of the product and delivers it within 30 minutes of ordering.
+Analyzing this data and the number of potential customers in the area and other factors would help us identify how many delivery vehicles would be needed, the store's location, delivery policy, routes, etc.

-Careful consideration of the customer’s needs is a big part of defining the problem, as it informs the crucial requirements to be addressed, and thus requires a closer look.
+Careful consideration of the customer's needs is a big part of defining the problem, as it informs the crucial requirements to be addressed and thus requires a closer look.
 There are several ways to collect quality responses from the various stakeholders, such as focus groups, requirements workshops, and brainstorming sessions.
-Whether you’re engaging in a theoretical process design example or examining the very real needs of your business, outline the must-have requirements based on your customer’s needs and define what needs to be done (the process) in order to achieve those deliverables.
+Whether you're engaging in a theoretical process design example or examining the genuine needs of your business, outline the must-have requirements based on your customer's needs and define what needs to be done (the process) to achieve those deliverables.

 - Brainstorm with the different teams and involved personnel on the best way to achieve each step with the highest quality and the least amount of effort and resources used.

-- Consider roles that are involved in executing the process, the data needed, where it is sourced from, and the effort needed to collect, report, and analyze it.
+- Consider roles in executing the process, the data needed, where it is sourced, and the effort required to collect, report, and analyze it.

-- Check if the process will be executed in different locations, along with different teams in various time zones, and account for any such factors that might hinder the performance.
+- Check if the process will be executed in different locations, along with other teams in various time zones, and account for any factors hindering the performance.